 Green River Formation Fossils

-Spectacular fish, plant, insect, bat, bird, turtle, horse and other types of fossils have been found
+Spectacular fish, plant, insect, bat, bird, turtle, horse and other fossils have been found

 Story of the Green River Formation